-- 22.1 To submit a National Protest, a National Federation must show that the Protest is bona fide with supporting evidence and complete an official FEI Para-Equestrian Classification Protest Form in English, that is made available by the FEI at the Event and via the FEI website, and must include, at minimum, the following: - 22.1.1 the name nationality and home/administering National Federation of the Protested Athlete; - 22.1.2 the name, date and location of the Event/Competition; - 22.1.3 time of delivering the Protest; - 22.1.4 the name, title, country and signature of the person submitting the Protest; - 22.1.5 the details of the Protested Decision and/or a copy of the Protested Decision; - 22.1.6 an explanation as to why the Protest has been made and the basis on which the National Federation believes that the Protested Decision is flawed; - 22.1.7 reference to the specific rule(s) alleged to have been breached; and - 22.1.8 the Protest Fee of CHF150. - 22.2 All documents and other evidence referred to in the FEI Classification Protest Form must be submitted with the Protest Form, or as soon as is reasonably practicable following the submission of the Protest Form.
-The Protest Form must be submitted to the Chief Classifier of the relevant Competition.
-Upon receipt of the Protest Form the Chief Classifier must conduct a review of the Protest of which there are two possible outcomes: - 22.2.1 the Chief Classifier may dismiss the Protest if, in the discretion of the Chief Classifier, the Protest does not comply with the Protest requirements; or - 22.2.2 the Chief Classifier may accept the Protest if, in the discretion of the Chief Classifier, the Protest complies with the Protest requirements. - 22.3 If the Protest is dismissed the Chief Classifier must notify all relevant parties and provide a written explanation to the National Federation as soon as practicable.
-The Protest Fee will be forfeited. - 22.4 If the Chief Classifier declines a Protest, the National Federation may resubmit the Protest if it is able to remedy the deficiencies identified by the Chief Classifier.
-The time frame for resubmitting a Protest is within one (1) hour of the Decision to decline. - 22.5 If the Protest is accepted: - 22.5.1 the Protested Athlete's Grade must remain unchanged pending the outcome of the Protest but the Protested Athlete's Grade Status must immediately be changed to Review (R) unless the Protested Athlete's Grade Status is already Review (R); - 22.5.2 the Chief Classifier must appoint a Protest Panel to conduct a new Evaluation Session as soon as possible, which must be either at the Event the Protest was made or at the next Event; and
+22.1 To submit a National Protest, a National Federation must show that the Protest is bona fide with supporting evidence and complete an official FEI Para-Equestrian Classification Protest Form in English, that is made available by the FEI at the Event and via the FEI website, and must include, at minimum, the following:

+22.1.1 the name nationality and home/administering National Federation of the Protested Athlete;

+22.1.2 the name, date and location of the Event/Competition;

+22.1.3 time of delivering the Protest;

+22.1.4 the name, title, country and signature of the person submitting the Protest;

+22.1.5 the details of the Protested Decision and/or a copy of the Protested Decision;

+22.1.6 an explanation as to why the Protest has been made and the basis on which the National Federation believes that the Protested Decision is flawed;

+22.1.7 reference to the specific rule(s) alleged to have been breached except if the rule referenced is a discretionary rule the Protest will not comply with this Article 22.1.7; and

+22.1.8 the Protest Fee of CHF150.

+22.2 All documents and other evidence referred to in the FEI Classification Protest Form must be submitted with the Protest Form, or as soon as is reasonably practicable following the submission of the Protest Form.
+The Protest Form must be submitted to the Chief Classifier of the relevant Competitionno later than 60 minutes after the notification of the result from the Athlete Evaluation.
+Upon receipt of the Protest Form the Chief Classifier must conduct a review of the Protest of which there are two possible outcomes:

+22.2.1 the Chief Classifier may dismiss the Protest if, in the discretion of the Chief Classifier, the Protest does not comply with the Protest requirements; or

+22.2.2 the Chief Classifier may accept the Protest if, in the discretion of the Chief Classifier, the Protest complies with the Protest requirements.

+22.3 If the Protest is dismissed the Chief Classifier must notify all relevant parties and provide a written explanation to the National Federation as soon as practicable.
+The Protest Fee will be forfeited.

+22.4 If the Chief Classifier declines dismisses a Protest, the National Federation may resubmit the Protest if it is able to remedy the deficiencies identified by the Chief Classifier.
+The time frame for re-submitting a Protest is within one (1) hour of the Decision to decline.

+22.5 If the Protest is accepted:

+22.5.1 the Protested Athlete's Grade must remain unchanged pending the outcome of the Protest but the Protested Athlete's Grade Status must immediately be changed to Review (R) unless the Protested Athlete's Grade Status is already Review (R);

+22.5.2 the Chief Classifier must appoint a Protest Panel to conduct a new Athlete Evaluation Session as possible, which must be either at the Event the Protest was made or at the next Event; and

-22.5.3 The Head of Classification and/or the Chief Classifier must notify all relevant parties of the time and date the new Evaluation Session is to be conducted by the Protest Panel.
+22.5.3 The Head of Classification and/or the Chief Classifier must notify all relevant parties of the time and date the new Athlete Evaluation Session is to be conducted by the Protest Panel.